T Cell Receptor Immunotherapy for Patients With Metastatic Non-Small Cell Lung Cancer

 aldesleukin following a lymphodepleting preparative regimen.

-- Patients who are 18 years of age or older must have:
+- Patients who are 18 years of age or older and less than or equal to 70 must have:

 - Advanced NSCLC refractory to standard therapy